josephsmithberger/XogotDocs/Documentation.docc/Manual/math/matrices_and_transforms.md

 work with columns.
 However, you can think of the rows of the matrix as showing which vectors contribute to moving in a given direction.

-When we refer to a value such as t.x.y, that's the Y component of the X column vector.
+When we refer to a value such as `t.x.y`, that's the Y component of the X column vector.
 In other words, the bottom-left of the matrix.
-Similarly, t.x.x is top-left, t.y.x is top-right, and t.y.y
+Similarly, `t.x.x` is top-left, `t.y.x` is top-right, and `t.y.y`
-is bottom-right, where t is the Transform2D.
+is bottom-right, where `t` is the Transform2D.

 ### Scaling the transformation matrix